ASP.NET Core Tutorials

 -> Cloud Optimize

 -> Runs on top of the .NET Core and .NET Framework

 What is .NET Core?

-.NET Core is a new version of .NET Framework, which is a free, open-source, general-purpose development platform maintained by Microsoft.
-It is a cross-platform framework that runs on Windows, Linux, and macOS. .NET Core framework can be used to build different types of applications today such as console, desktop, web, mobile, cloud, IoT, machine learning, Microservices, games, etc…
+.NET Core is a new version of the .NET Framework, which is a free, open-source, general-purpose development platform maintained by Microsoft.
+It is a cross-platform framework that runs on Windows, Linux, and macOS. .NET Core framework can be used to build different types of applications such as console, desktop, web, mobile, cloud, IoT, machine learning, Microservices, games, etc…

 Why .NET Core?